lihop/godot-xterm/addons/godot_xterm/nodes/terminal/README.md

 ### (1) User Input

-The users enters some data into the terminal, typically by typing something on the keyboard or clicking (and possibly dragging) somewhere on the screen.
+The user enters some data into the terminal, typically by typing something on the keyboard or clicking (and possibly dragging) somewhere on the screen.
-This corresponds to the `_gui_input()` method which is implemented in [terminal.cpp](../native/src/terminal.cpp).
+This corresponds to the `_gui_input()` method which is implemented in [terminal.cpp](./terminal.cpp).

 ### (2) Terminal Output

 The user input from (1) is processed by the terminal and converted.
-For example, if the user were to press the down key, the terminal would and the `data_sent` signal would be emitted with the value `"\u001b[A"`.
+For example, if the user were to press the downwards arrow key (↓), the terminal would interpret this and the `data_sent()` signal would be emitted with the value `"\u001b[A"`.
-For a full list of escape sequences ["XTerm Control Sequences"](https://invisible-island.net/xterm/ctlseqs/ctlseqs.html).
+For a full list of escape sequences see ["XTerm Control Sequences"](https://invisible-island.net/xterm/ctlseqs/ctlseqs.html).

 ### (3) Terminal Input